Quansight-Labs/ndindex/docs/indices/index.md

 - An index on an array always produces a new array (unless it raises `IndexError`).

 - The elements of the new array correspond to elements of the original array.

 - These elements are chosen by their position in the original array only.
-  Their value is irrelevant.
+  Their values are irrelevant.

-- As such, the exact same index on any other array with the same shape produces an array with the exact same shape with corresponding elements in the same corresponding places.
+- As such, the exact same index on any other array with the same shape produces an array with the exact same resulting shape with corresponding elements in the same corresponding places.

 To be sure, it is possible to *construct* indices that chose specific elements based on their values.
 A common example of this is masks (i.e., [boolean array